NoroffFEU/development-platforms/src/content/docs/gitlab/gitlab-case-study.md

 - 2023: GitLab becomes an AI-driven [DevSecOps](https://aws.amazon.com/what-is/devsecops/) solution with GitLab version 16.0.

 ## What is GitLab?
-GitLab is a web-based platform that provides a set of tools for version control (using Git), continuous integration, and continuous delivery.
+GitLab is a web-based platform that provides a set of tools for version control (using Git), continuous integration, and continuous deployment.
 It is used for managing source code repositories, tracking changes in code, collaborating with team members, and automating software development processes.

 GitLab is available in different editions, including a free and open-source Community Edition, as well as paid versions with additional features for larger teams and enterprises.
 Users can choose to self-host GitLab on their own infrastructure or use GitLab's cloud-based service.
 Overall, GitLab is widely used in the software development community for its comprehensive set of tools and features that facilitate collaboration and automation in the development lifecycle.